Gregory Segal: Career

-Greg's produced films include The All-Nighter, with J.K.
-Simmons and Emile Hirsch, Should've Been Romeo, with Ed Asner, Carol Kane, Michael Rappaport, and Costas Mandylor, Sinners & Saints, with Johnny Strong, Tom Berenger, Method Man, and Sean Patrick Flannery, and HBO American Black Film Festival Grand Jury Prize winner, Academy Award nominee Anthony Lover's My Brother with Vanessa Williams, one of the most honored films targeting African American audiences since The Color Purple.
+Segal 's produced films include The All-Nighter, with J.K.
+Simmons and Emile Hirsch, Should've Been Romeo, with Ed Asner, Carol Kane, Michael Rappaport, and Costas Mandylor, Sinners & Saints, with Johnny Strong, Tom Berenger, Method Man, and Sean Patrick Flannery, and HBO American Black Film Festival Grand Jury Prize winner, Academy Award nominee Anthony Lover's My Brother with Vanessa Williams.

-He served as a production executive on David Wain's The Ten, with Jessica Alba, Paul Rudd, Winona Ryder, Famke Jansen, Gretchen Mol, Oliver Platt, and Liev Schreiber, and as producer on writer-director Scott Dacko's The Insurgents, which won the Audience Award for Best Picture at the Oldenburg Film Festival ("Germany's Sundance").
+He served as a production executive on David Wain's The Ten, and as producer on writer-director Scott Dacko's The Insurgents, which won the Audience Award for Best Picture at the Oldenburg Film Festival ("Germany's Sundance").

-Greg has lectured on film production and entertainment law at New York Film Academy and at New York's School For Visual Arts.
-Until 2003 and his entry into the movie business, Greg practiced law with firms such as Cadwalader, Ernst & Young and Deloitte.
-Still a licensed practicing attorney, Greg also holds an MBA and CPA.

 He was the creator and founder of the Slamdance Film Festival Horror Screenplay Competition.

 From October 2014 through September 2015, he was president of Heretic Films.
 Heretic was a production company on the films "Copenhagen" which won the Slamdance Audience Award, and on "Welcome to Me," starring Kristen Wiig, and produced with Adam McKay and Will Ferrell, as well as on "Eating Animals," based on the book by Jonathan Safran Foer and produced with Natalie Portman.

-Greg was the head of business affairs for the international sales company, Entertainment 7 during 2009–2010.
+Segal was the head of business affairs for the international sales company, Entertainment 7 during 2009–2010.

-Greg is a licensed attorney.
+Segal is a licensed attorney.
 He previously practiced tax law with Cadwalader, Wickersham and Taft.
 He is a practicing attorney, now focusing on entertainment law.
 He holds an M.B.A. in Accounting from Union University and has a C.P.A.
 He speaks passable Chinese and Spanish.